With 2018 marking its 25th year, Sheffield Doc/Fest is the UK’s premier documentary festival, screening compelling stories from around the world.

-Taking place in Sheffield June 7th – 12th, here’s our look at a selection of films featured at the festival in 2018.
+Taking place at a multitude of venues across Sheffield, here’s our look at a selection of films featured at the festival in 2018.

 click on the film title to see our review

 An instant classic which displays the authenticity of its title, A Northern Soul is a stunning piece of work that captures working class life and a musical passion.

 See our interview with A Northern Soul director Sean McAllister.

 Filmed over 6 years, this story follows a young homeless boy and the “King of the Underworld”.